-While online learning may provide a sense of informality, language use must be clear, professional, and correct both grammatically and in regard to spelling.
+While online learning may provide a sense of informality, language use must be clear, professional, and correct both grammatically and regarding spelling.
 Students should avoid using slang (such as "wassup?"), abbreviations (such as "u" for "you" or "lol"), emoticons/emojis ([]), or ALL CAPS (as it can be interpreted as yelling).
 Avoiding overly informal language is also good practice.